Hercules: Zero to Hero

 Hercules: Zero to Hero is a 1999 American animated fantasy film produced by Walt Disney Television Animation.
 The film is a direct-to-video follow-up to 1997 animated feature Hercules.
 It was released on August 17, 1999.
-The film serves as a package film combining three episodes of Hercules: The Animated Series as flashback segments.
+The film serves as a package film combining four episodes of Hercules: The Animated Series.

 Plot

 The film briefly gives Hercules' history after defeating Hades (who off-screen succeeded in getting out of the River Styx and gave up his quest for the rule of Olympus), in which Hercules marries Meg and revisits his teenage years.
-In particular, it shows an adolescent Hercules's enrollment and the beginning of his adventures at the Prometheus Academy, a school for gods and mortals, which Hercules supposedly attended during the time when he was training to be a hero with his mentor, the satyr Philoctetes.
+In particular, it shows an adolescent Hercules's enrollment and the beginning of his adventures at the Prometheus Academy, a school for gods and mortals, which Hercules attended during the time when he was training to be a hero with his mentor, the satyr Philoctetes.

+The frame story repurposes footage from the episode, "Hercules and the Yearbook" (from Season 1; Episode 47), while the flashbacks are based on the episodes, "Hercules and the First Day of School" (from Season 2; Episode 1), "Hercules and the Grim Avenger" (from Season 1; Episode 49), and "Hercules and the Visit from Zeus" (from Season 2; Episode 2).

 Voice cast

 The following characters appear as they did in the corresponding episodes that the film packaged.